-Summary.
-Acknowledging the risks inherent in delineating trends in criminal activity, particularly predictions, the importance of trend information for policy purposes justifies an examination of developments affecting gang violence during the past decade, and attempts to predict future trends.
+Summary: Acknowledging the risks inherent in delineating trends in criminal activity, particularly predictions, the importance of trend information for policy purposes justifies an examination of developments affecting gang violence during the past decade, and attempts to predict future trends.
 Developments in six major cities between 1965 and '75 were as follows.
 New York experienced a period of reduced gang activity for about five years, followed by a sharp rise in the numbers of gangs and gang crimes.
-During the past three years the numbers of homicides directly related to gang conflict has declined, but the numbers of gangs, gang members, and gang member arrests have remained high.
+During the past 3 years the numbers of homicides directly related to gang conflict has declined, but the numbers of gangs, gang members, and gang member arrests have remained high.
 Chicago continued to experience gang problems throughout the decade, with large "supergangs" located mostly in one urban area presenting the most serious problems during earlier years, and a proliferation of smaller gangs spread throughout the city characterizing recent years.
 At present the number of yearly gang member arrests is at an all-time high.
+Los Angeles has experienced continuing problems with Chicano gangs in 1980--an increase of 11.3%.
+For whites in this age category the increase is 8.5%; for blacks, 25.7%--a figure substantially higher than the 9.4% increase projected for the selected urban areas shown in Table XXV.
+Projections to 1985 show an increase of 4% over 1970 of persons 14 to 24 (all categories), with the numbers of white youth almost exactly the same as in 1970, and black youth showing a population increase of 19%.
+(U.S. Bureau of the Census, "Characteristics of American Youth: 1974"; Current Population Reports, Special Study P-23, No. 51, U.S. Government Printing Office, Washington D.C., 1975, Tables 1,2, pp. 3,4.)

-Los Angeles has experienced continuing problems with Chicano gangs throughout the decade, with a sharp increase in the numbers and violent activities of black gangs during the past four or five years, resulting in a record high number of gang-related killings at the time of writing.
+throughout the decade, with a sharp increase in the numbers and violent activities of black gangs during the past four or five years, resulting in a record high number of gang-related killings at the time of writing.
 Philadelphia has been struggling with serious gang problems throughout the decade.
 Violence by predominantly black gangs appears to have peaked off during the past five years, accompanied by declining rates of gang-related killings.
 However, numbers of gangs and gang members remain stable and high.
-In Detroit gang problems were less in evidence during the first part of the decade, but the number of gangs and violent gang crimes have risen sharply in the past three or four years and are still rising, with present levels of gang connected murders, robberies and extortions probably at an all-time high.
+In Detroit gang problems were less in evidence during the first part of the decade, but the number of gangs and violent gang crimes have risen sharply in the past 3 or 4 years and are still rising, with present levels of gang connected murders, robberies and extortions probably at an all-time high.
 San Francisco similarly experienced lower levels of gang activity earlier in the decade, but in the past five years has seen a marked increase in gang violence primarily involving Asian gangs, with a resurgence of black gang activity a present possibility.